Guinea: Demography

-The official language of Guinea is French.
-Pular was spoken by 33.9% of the population in 2018 as their first or native language, followed by Mandingo, with 29.4%.
-The third most spoken native language is the Susu, spoken by 21.2% of the population in 2018 as their first language.
-Other languages spoken in Guinea as Guineans native language totalled 16% of the population in 2018, including Kissi and Kpelle.
+Ethnic groups

 The population of Guinea comprises about 24 ethnic groups.
-The Mandinka, also known as Mandingo or Malinké, comprise 29.4% of the population and are mostly found in eastern Guinea concentrated around the Kankan and Kissidougou prefectures.
-The Fulas or Fulani, comprise 33.4% of the population and are mostly found in the Futa Djallon region.
+The Mandinka, also known as Mandingo or Malinké, comprise 29.4% of the population and are mostly found in eastern Guinea, concentrated around the Kankan and Kissidougou prefectures.
+The Fulas or Fulani comprise 33.4% of the population and are mostly found in the Futa Djallon region.
 The Soussou, comprising 21.2% of the population, are predominantly in western areas around the capital Conakry, Forécariah, and Kindia.
 Smaller ethnic groups make up the remaining 16% of the population, including Kpelle, Kissi, Zialo, Toma and others.
-Approximately 10,000 non-Africans live in Guinea, predominantly Lebanese, French, and other Europeans.
+In 2017, approximately 10,000 non-Africans lived in Guinea, predominantly Lebanese, French, and other Europeans.

+Languages

+Many languages are spoken in Guinea.
+The official language is French.
+Pular was the native language of 33.9% of the population in 2018, followed by Mandingo with 29.4%.
+The third most spoken native language is the Susu, spoken by 21.2% of the population in 2018 as their first language.
+The remainder of the population has other native languages, including Kissi and Kpelle.

 Religion

-The population of Guinea is approximately 85% Muslim and 8% Christian, with 7% adhering to indigenous religious beliefs.
-Some, both Muslim and Christian, have incorporated indigenous African beliefs into their outlook.
+In 2023, the Association of Religion Data Archives (ARDA) reported that the population was 86.8% Muslim, 3.52% Christian and 9.42% animist.
+In the past Muslims and Christians have incorporated indigenous African beliefs into their outlook.

 The majority of Guinean Muslims are adherent to Sunni Islam, of the Maliki school of jurisprudence, influenced by Sufism.
 Christian groups include Roman Catholics, Anglicans, Baptists, Seventh-day Adventists, and Evangelical groups.
 Jehovah's Witnesses are active in the country and recognized by the Government.
 There is a Baháʼí Faith community.
 There are numbers of Hindus, Buddhists, and traditional Chinese religious groups among the expatriate community.

-There were 3 days of ethno-religious fighting in the city of Nzerekore in July 2013.
+There were three days of ethno-religious fighting in the city of Nzerekore in July 2013.
 Fighting between ethnic Kpelle who are Christian or animist, and ethnic Konianke who are Muslims and close to the larger Malinke ethnic group, left at least 54 dead.
 The dead included people who were killed with machetes and burned alive.
-The violence ended after the Guinea military imposed a curfew, and President Conde made a televised appeal for calm.
+The violence ended after the Guinean military imposed a curfew, and President Conde made a televised appeal for calm.
+In 2021, violence was limited to Kendoumaya, Lower Guinea, and mainly concerned a land rights dispute between locals and a monastery.

 Education

-In 2010 it was estimated that 41% of adults were literate (52% of males and 30% of females).
+In 2010, it was estimated that 41% of adults were literate (52% of males and 30% of females).
 Primary education is compulsory for 6 years.
-In 1999, primary school attendance was 40%.
-Children, particularly girls, are kept out of school to assist their parents with domestic work or agriculture, or to be married: Guinea has "one of the highest rates" of child marriage in the world.
+In 1999, primary school attendance was 40% and children, particularly girls, were kept out of school to assist their parents with domestic work or agriculture or to be married.
+In 2015, Guinea had "one of the highest rates" of child marriage in the world.